josedan10/finance-bot/README.md

 3. Use ngrok to setup the webhook.
    `ngrok http 5000`

-4. We recommend to use the postman extention to work as local host with the following link `https://marketplace.visualstudio.com/items?itemName=Postman.postman-for-vscode`.
+4. We recommend to use the postman extension to work as local host with the following link `https://marketplace.visualstudio.com/items?itemName=Postman.postman-for-vscode`.

 5. Copy the ngrok url and set the webhook url using the route `${your_local_url}/telegram/setWebhook`